advertisement

 dr. gagandeep kang has dedicated her career to developing vaccines and surveillance systems that can be utilized to help prevent diarrhea caused by specific pathogens, including the rotavirus. supplied

-this story was produced by the healthing editorial team with the support of a grant from the gairdner foundation. while the gairdner foundation made the production of this story possible, they did not have any editorial influence or control over the content, including review prior to publication.
+this article was produced by the healthing editorial team with the support of a grant from the gairdner foundation. while the gairdner foundation made the production of this article possible, they did not have any editorial influence or control over the content, including review prior to publication. dr. gagandeep kang, affectionately known as cherry by friends and colleagues, got into medicine because she wanted to help people.

 both her grandfathers and her father worked in government, and her mother was a teacher, so all her life, she desired to follow in their footsteps of serving people and doing for others. it was a sentiment “deeply ingrained” in her family.